-I open the door to the vehicle and the girls jump out ready for another adventure.
+I open the door to the vehicle and the girls jump out ready for another snowboard adventure with my toddlers.
 To hold them back, I give each of them a chocolate croissant that I intentionally packed to give me extra time to organize all of our gear.
 I am a little tired, but then it hits me.
 The fresh mountain air energizes my soul and I smile.
 We are at Lake Louise today about to go snowboarding.
 That means it is going to be a good day.

 I feel incredibly lucky because, over the next two days, my husband and I will have two mornings to shred without the kids.
 Our oldest is in a three-hour snowboarding lesson and our youngest is spending the morning doing a combination of childcare and a two-hour lesson.
 Then, in the afternoons, we will reconnect with the girls for lunch and enjoy some time snowboarding together as a family.

-After packing up our sled with gear, I walk with the girls to the daycare to drop off our four-year-old.
+After packing up our sled with our snowboarding gear, I walk with the girls to the daycare to drop off our four-year-old with her toddler snowboard.
 She is a little nervous but the daycare staff soon eases her reservations.
 She jumps right into an activity.

 Full Disclosure: This post was done in partnership with Lake Louise Ski Resort.
 However, all opinions are our own.